Spes: Imperial Hope

 Spes was one of the divine personifications in the Imperial cult of the Virtues.
 Spes Augusta was Hope associated with the capacity of the emperor as Augustus to ensure blessed conditions.

 Like Salus ("Salvation, Security"), Ops ("Abundance, Prosperity"), and Victoria ("Victory"), Spes was a power that had to come from the gods, in contrast to divine powers that resided within the individual such as Mens ("Intelligence"), Virtus ("Virtue"), and Fides ("Faith, Fidelity, Trustworthiness").

 Greek Elpis

 The Greek counterpart of Spes was Elpis, who by contrast had no formal cult in Greece.
 The primary myth in which Elpis plays a role is the story of Pandora.
 The Greeks had ambivalent or even negative feelings about "hope", with Euripides describing it in his Suppliants as "delusive" and stating "it has embroiled many a State", and the concept was unimportant in the philosophical systems of the Stoics and Epicureans.
-Except with regards to the core value of Stoicism which is to control things within your power, hope is outside the power of the present.
+Except with regard to the core value of Stoicism which is to control things within your power, hope is outside the power of the present.